CarlosPadaria/CarlosPadaria/README.md

-- 👋 Hi, I’m @CarlosPadaria
+- 👋 Olá, sou @CarlosPadaria
-- 👀 I’m interested in Web and Mobile development
+- 👀 Estou me aprofundando em desenvolvimento web
-- 🌱 I’m currently learning React Native
+- 🌱 Contate-me no email: felipemalicheski@gmail.com
-- 💞️ I’m looking to collaborate on projects
+- 💞️ Pronomes: Qualquer pronome

 <!---
 CarlosPadaria/CarlosPadaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.